pangchay/Luna-Spot-trade-Tracker/README.md

 --- To do's...
+Finish GUI dev
-Develop a menu so you can choose what token to track/input data or view purchases, balance etc going to add the ability to save your input instead of inputting everytime you launch. will use pyinstaller to make it a standalone application.
+Develop a menu so you can choose what token to track, input data, view purchases, balance etc.
+Going to add the ability to save your input instead of inputting everytime you launch. will use pyinstaller to make it a standalone application.